hraberg/mimir/README.md

    (match?
 "9567+1085=10652")
 ```

 This example uses real Clojure code as its conditions.
 The left hand side, before the `=>`, contains of one or more conditions, which all must be satisfied for the rule to fire the right hand side, the code after `=>`.
-The right hand side is normal Clojure code, which will be invoked once for each matching set of variables found by the left hand side (in this case, only once).
+The right hand side is normal Clojure code, which will be invoked once for each matching set of variables found by the left hand side (in this case, only once). `(integers)` fills the working memory with 10 single digit facts.

 `base` is a macro that expands into many more conditions, and introduces variables for the reminders of the addition to limit the amount of unknown variables that has to be found at any given moment. `all-different` is just `distinct?`, but could also be written as a macro expanded into to several sub conditions.